pmcfernandes/pmcfernandes/README.md

 I'm Software Developer, student, tech investor based in Lisbon, Portugal :heart:.

 I worked in a companies specialized in software for Government.
-I programming using .net c# and vb.net, php, python, all sql db, mongo db, react, javascript and nodejs, IoT and other blablabla tech stuff.
+I programming using .net c# and vb.net, PHP, Python, all SQL databases, MongoDB, react, JavaScript and NodeJS, IoT and other bla-bla-blá tech stuff.

 ### Get in touch